 An office plant is cheerful and provides a touch of the outdoors when you’re stuck indoors, slaving away at your work chores.
 Not only does greenery contribute to the aesthetic, but it can give you a psychological boost and increase productivity.

-If you have no source of sunlight in your office, choose low maintenance plants that can thrive without it, such as a pretty calathea, a peace lily, bamboo, English Ivy, or Chinese Evergreen.
+If you have no source of sunlight in your office, choose low-maintenance plants that can thrive without it, such as a pretty calathea, a peace lily, bamboo, English Ivy, or Chinese Evergreen.
 The latter has the advantage of being an effective air-filtering plant.

 Natural light is ideal for offices, but even if your home office has windows or diffused ambient lighting, supplementing with desk lamps is essential.
 A desk light is preferable to the glare of an overhead lamp.
 For example, task lighting for the desk is important, particularly one that is adjustable and that can be focused where you want it.
-Lamps with smart features—such as dimmers and brightness sensors—can greatly add to its functionality.
+Lamps with smart features—such as dimmers and brightness sensors—can greatly add to their functionality.

 SHELVING AND CABINETS